mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/_index.md

 ## We are considerate
   - We have patience with each other.
-  - No one has all the answers, nor are they expected to.
+  - We understand that no one has all the answers, nor are they expected to.

 ## We are respectful
   - We offer thanks and we’re grateful.